caleb531/dotfiles/README.md

 automatically activate that virtualenv.
 When you `cd` to another directory, that currently-active virtualenv will be automatically deactivated (and of course, any virtualenv present in the new directory will be activated).

-#### Interactive prompt

-The `PS1` interactive prompt which I have set for my shell is intended to be concise, readable, and useful.
-The prompt displays the name of the current working directory, followed by the name of the current branch if the directory is a git repository.
-If the directory contains a `.virtualenv` directory, the prompt also displays `python` or `python3` depending on the virtualenv's Python version.
-The prompt uses colons as separators, and spacing is utilized to improve readability.

-##### Examples

-* `~ : $`
-* `my-dir : $`
-* `my-repo : master : $`

 ### Atom configuration